 Throughout her career, Kerstin has been driven by interacting with people, helping them access the information they need to make the best choices for their own lives while working together on building a healthy and vibrant community.

 Kerstin has worked in various roles in the community, including in municipal government, media, retail and social services.
-Currently, she is Acting Client Services Supervisor at the Cranbrook WorkBC Centre.
+Currently, she is the Regional Community Development Manager at Kootenay Employment Services.
 Her various roles have given Kerstin the opportunity to enhance and broaden her skillset on an ongoing basis and develop a unique network throughout the community, tying in experiences in all sectors, from governmental to business and non-profit.

 TREASURER | Alan Fillis